 - 1. Agreements with investee companies - a.
 Unitronics Inc. (hereinafter "Unitronics Inc.") was established by the Company in 2001 to market, sell and distribute the Company's products and to operate projects in the United States.
 Unitronics Inc. acquires products and services from the Company and sells these products and services to its customers. - b.
 Unitronics Building Management and Maintenance (2003) Ltd. was established by the Company in 2003 and primarily manages and maintains Unitronics House and receives management and maintenance fees for the area used by the Company in Unitronics House. - c.
 The Company holds 100% of the capital and control rights in Unitronics GMBH (hereinafter: "Unitronics GMBH").
 Unitronics GMBH was established by the Company in 2020 and started operations in October 2020.
 Unitronics GMBH is mainly engaged in the marketing and distribution of the products of the Company in Europe. - 2.
 Capital notes, guarantees and balances - a.
 On December 31, 2007 the Company provided 8 capital notes in the amount of NIS 1 million each to the subsidiary Unitronics Inc. against the current balance.
 On December 31, 2010 and 2011 the Company provided additional two capital notes in the amount of NIS 1 million each.
 On December 31, 2012 the Company provided additional two capital notes in the amount of NIS 1 million each.
-The balance of capital notes as at December 2020 and 2019 amounts to NIS 12 million.
+The balance of capital notes as at December 2021 and 2020 amounts to NIS 12 million.
 The Capital notes are nominated in NIS, not linked, do not bear interest and the maturity date will not be before the end of 5 years from the date they were provided.
 The repayment of this capital notes will defer to other obligations and will prior only to distribution of assets to shareholders in liquidation.

-In addition, there is ongoing balance of the subsidiary Unitronics Inc. as at December 31, 2020 in the amount of approximately NIS 7.9 million (approximately NIS 12.5 million as at December 31, 2019).
+In addition, there is ongoing balance of the subsidiary Unitronics Inc. as at December 31, 2021 in the amount of approximately 4,526 thousand NIS (approximately 7,298 thousand NIS as at December 31, 2020).

 - b.
-As of December 31, 2020 there is a current credit balance of Unitronics Building Management and Maintenance (2003) Ltd. in the amount of approximately NIS 413 thousand (a debit balance of approximately NIS 206 thousand as at December 31, 2019). - c.
-As of December 31, 2020, there is a current debit balance of Unitronics GMBH in the amount of approximately NIS 258 thousand.,
+As of December 31, 2021 there is a current debit balance of Unitronics Building Management and Maintenance (2003) Ltd. in the amount of approximately 3 thousand NIS (a debit balance of approximately 165 thousand NIS as at December 31, 2020). - c.
+As of December 31, 2021, there is a current debit balance of Unitronics GMBH in the amount of approximately 1,027 thousand NIS (a debit balance of approximately 258 thousand NIS as of December 31, 2020).